andrew1007/mrfa-demo/article/part4.md

 Writing high-performance applications becomes easy when working with a set of structured rules.
 The only hard part about this system is understanding state tree mutations.
 After that, the only thing that is asked out of developers is discipline (which is much easier to attain than intelligence).

 The first app you write won't be taken to the bleeding edge, because all of this takes time and practice.
 There are multiple concepts to juggle all at once: Effective memoization (state tree mutations) and mindful component design.
-There are, of course, other considerations to make when it comes to performance woes.
-If you inspect the audio player app carefully, you can see some of the optimization considerations that lie outside of rerender suppression.
-But this approach to designing React applications is a foundation on which all further performance optimizations sit on top of.
+There are, of course, other considerations to make when it comes to performance woes.Strategies like debouncing, throttling, and virtualizing are still important.
+But mindful application design that is inherently fast is the foundation on which these optimizations sit on top of.